microsoft/bedrock-rings/README.md

  The `component.yaml` will source the Helm Chart Repo for the service, and the `common.yaml` will provide the values to the `ring.yaml`.

 ### Ring Operator
 The ring.yaml is consumed by a custom resource controller, which we call the Ring Controller.
 The Ring Controller sets up two resources on the cluster that map traffic to the proper service revision: a Traefik Ingress Route that maps path and headers to a Kubernetes service, and a Kubernetes service that maps to the microservice deployment.

-**DISCLAIMER:** Bedrock does *not* provide an open-sourced "Ring Operator", or any tool that can manage ingress routes to a specific service.
-We are in the process of developing and open-sourcing a "Ring Operator" soon.
+Microsoft has an open-sourced Ring Operator that is compatible with the Bedrock Rings Model.
+For more information, please visit [here](https://github.com/microsoft/ring-operator).

 ## Adding a Service to the Ring Model